-Additional measures such as those routinely monitored and/or generated by ORIE (e.g. retention and graduation rates) might at times also be reviewed by the IE Committee and used in helping the College attain effectiveness.
+Additional measures such as those routinely monitored and/or generated by ORIE (e.g. success data, withdrawal rates, retention and graduation rates) may also be reviewed by College staff and the IE Committee and used in helping the College maintain effectiveness.